NCAR/DART/models/clm/clm_to_dart.rst

 --------

-``clm_to_dart`` is used to replace indeterminate values in the CLM restart file with the *missingValue* value specified by the variable attribute.
-This is necessary to ensure that all ensemble members have the proper *missingValue* applied to any variable that may be part of the DART state.
+``clm_to_dart`` is used to replace indeterminate values in the CLM restart file with the *_FillValue* value specified by the variable attribute.
+This is necessary to ensure that all ensemble members have the proper *_FillValue* applied to any variable that may be part of the DART state.
 Only CLM restart files have variables that require this treatment.